HTTP Sink Connector for Confluent Platform¶

 For details about using this connector with Kafka Connect Reporter, see Connect Reporter.

-Run and validate the connector as described in the Quick Start.
+Run and validate the connector as described in the Quick start.

 OAuth2 authentication example¶

-The connector’s OAuth2 configuration only allows for use of the Client Credentials grant type.
+It is important to note that the connector’s OAuth2 configuration only allows for use of the Client Credentials grant type.

 Run the demo app with the